Aggression: Tips & Information

 What is Positive Reinforcement?

 Positive reinforcement means reinforcing your dog for doing the right behavior.
+When teaching a dog skills, we want to reinforce their behavior.
 When a behavior is reinforced, it is likely to be repeated.
-Reinforcement can be in the form of treats, praise, toys etc.
+Reinforcement can be in the form of treats, toys, praise etc. Through clear reinforcement, practice and consistency, the goal is to get your dog to respond to cues with little to no food.